igormironchik/args-parser/README.md

 Really?
 How often and how much it helped you?
-Arguments parser should handle the string that user provided to the application, it should separate arguments, commands, values, store it in internal state of parser, and allow to developer just write some `if` operators to choose branch of the programm logic.
+Arguments parser should handle the string that user provided to the application, it should separate arguments, commands, values, store it in internal state of parser, and allow to developer just write some `if` operators to choose branch of the program logic.
 What will give you, as to developer, if values will be bind to concrete variables?
 Will not you write the same code with `if` operators?
 So why I should do the library more complex?